 There are some limitations to these racking fence panels.
 Allowing the pickets to swing freely means leaving space in the rail and leaving too much space can weaken the fence.
 In practice, this means that rackable panels can’t be exactly matched to an extreme slope.
 And, as you might imagine, the hinges on a rackable panel also aren’t as sturdy as a fully-welded joint.
 If these hinges aren’t well designed then they can interfere with the coating on the fence, leaving it vulnerable to corrosion.
 For these reasons, it’s important to look for a high-quality rackable steel fence system that uses generous dimensions of steel and a carefully-engineered racking system that doesn’t open access points for rust.

-A unique example of a fence like this is the Versai Fence from Fortress Fence.
+A unique example of a fence like this is the Versai Fence from Fortress Fence Products.
 It’s a modular, easy-to-assemble panel fence with easy rackability for adjusting to changing grades in a yard.
 This is accomplished through the use of hidden pins that won’t damage the fence’s extremely durable, multi-layer coating.
 The Versai’s pickets that have a true ⅝-inch dimension for greater strength and durability, and Fortress also offers a variety of customization options, from knuckles to decorative finials.
-To find out more about the Versai Fence or other steel panel fences, contact Fortress Fence.
-For more unique and easy-to-install products in the Fortress family, take a look at their railing and decking as well.
+To find out more about the Versai Fence or other steel panel fences, contact Fortress Fence Products.